Presumption of Constitutionality

 There are two very substantial publications available on the origin of the Constitution.
 Hogan, ‘The Origins of the Irish Constitution’ 1928 to 1942 and Keogh and McCarthy, ‘The Making of the Irish Constitution’.

 The courts have had regard to the intent of the Constitution as originally enacted in its 1937 context in a number of instances.
-For example, references have been made in support of the arguments from time to time by the courts to state of affairs and criminal procedure that existed in 1937.
+For example, references have been made by the courts to the state of affairs and criminal procedures that existed in 1937.
+This justifies interpretation to the effect that it would have been unlikely that a meaning radically inconsistent with the 1937 legal setting was intended.

-A living Evolving Document
+A Living, Evolving Document

 International Legal Instruments